Reestablishing an IPsec tunnel between OPNsense and UniFi Security Gateway after your IP address changes

 Do not bother removing the old IP address as any change in OPNsense will replace any changes here, so immediately go and update the rule alias and swap out the IP addresses.

-Firewall > Aliases > Edit allowed_config entry
+Firewall > Aliases > Edit

-Edit the alias and remove the old 1.1.1.1 address and add the 1.1.1.2 address and apply the changes.
+address and apply the changes.
 Clear the console and log out.
-You are done with ESXi at this point.

 Updating configured WAN IP on the UniFi Security Gateway